kevincjhung/Concord_SignalR_Chat_App/README.md

 #### PostgreSQL

+For a visualization of the database schema: <https://dbdiagram.io/d/64f4df1e02bd1c4a5ee2d8cf>

 Our backend connects to a cloud-hosted PostgreSQL database, which ensures data persistence, data integrity, and easy scalability.
 PostgreSQL is known for its reliability and adherence to SQL standards, making it an ideal choice for data-driven applications like ours.

 ### Frontend